MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/security-for-search.md

 ---
 # Security for Microsoft Search in Bing

-With enterprise-grade security, Microsoft Search keeps your users and data protected.
+With enterprise-grade security, Microsoft Search keeps your users and workplace data protected.

 ## Secure by default